Start date: 10 May 2021

 Course code: N/A

 This 4-day course is an introduction to the SystemVerilog language, focusing on verification of digital RTL designs.
 The ideal attendee is a verification engineer who has experience with the Verilog language and wants to deploy a modern object oriented approach.
-It will be delivered as an interactive remote learning course with a maximum of 12 participants to maintain high quality training.
+It is delivered as an interactive remote learning course with a maximum of 12 participants to maintain high quality training, with the following reruns of the course in 2021:

 Participants will be able to develop object oriented SystemVerilog test benches to verify digital RTL designs.
 This course is also an ideal precursor to studying the Universal Verification Methodology (UVM).